 What to do in Calais?

 Calais is the first port of entry in the North of the France for those coming from Britain.
-It only serves as a passage for most people going to Paris or in other cities in France.
-However, if you allow an hour or a day in Calais, you can discover the city in its most unique aspect.
-You can visit the sites on foot tourist popular in the city centre.
-With a little more time, you can also enjoy the wide and beautiful beaches of sand from Calais.
+It only serves as a passage for most people going to Paris or in other towns in France.
+However, if you spend an hour or a day in Calais, you can discover the city in its most unique guise.
+You can visit popular tourist sites on foot in the town centre.
+With a little more time on your hands, you can also take advantage of Calais' wide, beautiful sandy beaches.

 Visiting Calais: what to see in the town centre?